Thodey gets a nod in Australia Day honours

 Thodey, who retired from the top job at Australia’s largest telco in May 2015, was recognised for “distinguished service to business, notably to the telecommunications and information technology sectors, to the promotion of ethical leadership and workplace diversity, and to basketball”.

-While CEO at Telstra, Thodey inked $11 billion definitive agreements for the National Broadband Network, pushed the telco into the cloud market, and drove the business’ expansion into Asia.
+While CEO at Telstra, Thodey inked the $11 billion definitive agreements for the national broadband network, pushed the telco into the cloud market, and drove the business’ expansion into Asia.

 He also received a nod for his work with the Australian Sex Discrimination Commissioner, Jobs for NSW, and Basketball Australia.